From MLive (Archive): University of Michigan unveils state of the art medical library

 Hatcher Graduate Library

 UMHS "triangle", i.e., the second-floor intersection where the Towsley Center, Neuroscience Hospital and the main U-M Hospital intersect.
-Click here for a map, with the "triangle" marked with a red "X" (N.B.: link to jpg file, 162 KB).
-If you have additional questions, please contact us at 734-764-1210 or email@example.com.
+(Map) If you have additional questions, please contact us at 734-764-1210 or email@example.com.

 What about items that are on Reserves?

 These items have been temporarily relocated to University Reserves which is located on the 2nd floor of the Shapiro Library.
 U-M faculty who are teaching courses in the Medical School, College of Pharmacy, or Schools of Public Health, Nursing, or Dentistry, should consult the THL Reserves FAQ for information on placing requests.

 Where should I direct additional questions or comments?